YukiIsait/AccessControlSystem-Hardware/README-EN.md

 🌍 *[简体中文](README.md) ∙ [English](README-EN.md)*

 An identity authentication access control system based on NFC technology.
 Leveraging the portability and intelligence of mobile terminal devices, the system achieves rapid and secure identity verification through NFC technology.
-This repository is part of the implementation of the hardware.
+This repository is the hardware implementation part of the project.

 ## Main Technologies